sharmine-s/sql-databases/sql_bites/03_querying_data.md

   FROM albums
   WHERE release_year > 1990;

+-- We can use the keywords AND and OR
+-- to combine conditions.

 -- From albums,
 -- filter where release_year is greater than 1990 AND artist_is is '1',
--- and select only values for the columns id, title and release_year.
+-- and select only values for the columns id, title, release_year and artist_id.
-SELECT id, title, release_year
+SELECT id, title, release_year, artist_id
   FROM albums
   WHERE release_year > 1989 AND artist_id = 1;
 ```

-*You'll note that we can write a SQL query over more than one line, to improve readability, since we always end a query with `;`*
+*You'll note that we can write a SQL query over more than one line, to improve readability, since we always end a query with the semicolon `;`*

 ## Primary and foreign keys

-You've probably noticed the two columns having `id` in their name, and storing only numeric values.
+You've probably noticed, by now, the two columns having `id` in their name (`id` and `artist_id`), and storing only numeric values.
 These columns are called "keys", and they come in two different types:
   * The first column `id` is the **primary key**.
 Every table will (usually) have a primary key, and it is by convention always called `id`.
 Values for this column are used to uniquely identify each record, a bit like a social security number.
-You usually won't choose the value yourself, as databases can automatically assign a new value for this column, ensuring it's unique.
+You usually won't choose the value yourself, as databases can automatically assign a new value for this column when a new row is inserted, ensuring it's unique.
   * The other column `artist_id` is called a **foreign key**.
 It is used to indicate which artist record (in the `artists` table) is associated with an album record.
 For example, in the last query from the example above, we've selected all albums having the value `1` for `artist_id`.
-This value `1` needs to be a valid **primary keys** in the `artists` table.
+This value `1` points to a **primary key** value in the `artists` table (this means all album records with the same `artist_id` belong to the same artist record).

 ```
   albums                                                    artists